 Plasma Cutting Service

-Plasma cutting is an ideal cutting method for thick parts where laser cutting might not perform or are not economically feasible.
+Plasma cutting is an ideal cutting method for thick parts where laser cutting might not perform or is not economically feasible.

-Prolean’s plasma cutting service is able to deliver complex parts with high precision on materials such as aluminum, steel, and stainless steel.
+Prolean’s plasma cutting service can deliver complex parts with high precision on materials such as aluminium, steel, and stainless steel.

 • ISO-2768-c